What Is UX Writing?

 In short, copywriters write for potential customers, while UX writers mostly create content for existing ones.
 Let us explain.

-The goal of copywriting is to convince potential clients (e.g., blog or magazine readers) that they need the product or service in question, so the ultimate goal is to sell.
+The goal of copywriting is to convince potential clients that they need the product or service the company is offering, so the ultimate goal is to sell.
 Examples of copywriting include landing pages, blog posts, and email newsletters.

 UX writers, on the other hand, create the so-called microcopy – tiny pieces of content such as texts for login pages, onboarding screens, pop-up boxes, error messages (e.g., “page 404”), CTA buttons, and the like.
 As you might guess, good UX copy is vital to eliminating friction in your user flow, fixing leaks in your marketing funnel, and improving your conversion rates.